magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 << started Jetty on http://localhost:3000 >>
 ```

-The `boot` command does not exit anymore when connecting to `http://localhost:3000` from
+The `boot` command does not exit anymore and you can connect to `http://localhost:3000` from
 your browser.
 Now kill the server (`CTRL-C`).

 `boot` tasks can be easily chained: